Optional_bufferSize: numberThe size of the buffer to replay on subscription

 Used as a NON-CANCELLABLE means of subscribing to an observable, for use with

-APIs that expect promises, like async/await
+APIs that expect promises, like async/await.
+You cannot unsubscribe from this.

 WARNING: Only use this with observables you know will complete.
 If the source observable does not complete, you will end up with a promise that is hung up, and potentially all of the state of an async function hanging out in memory.
 To avoid this situation, look into adding something like timeout, take, takeWhile, or takeUntil amongst others.